 After a detailed feasibility study, in May 2020 the BCWMC approved implementation of the project to dredge all 3 lagoons to a depth of 6 feet (Alternative 2-all).
-A public hearing was held September 17, 2020; there was no public input and the project was officially ordered by resolution.
+A public hearing was held September 17, 2020; there was no public input received at the hearing and the project was officially ordered by resolution.
 The project is being implemented (designed and constructed) by the BCWMC in close coordination with the Minneapolis Park and Rec Board.
 Project design at the 50% phase were approved in December 2021.
 90% designs were approved in June 2022.
 Construction began in early January 2023 and dredging was completed in March.
 Site restoration is expected in May 2023.

 The total cost of this project is estimated at $2,759,000 including feasibility study, design, construction, landfill disposal of contaminated sediment, and administration.
 Project costs are likely to be paid from a variety of sources including grant funds, ad valorem property taxes collected over multiple years by Hennepin County on property within the Bassett Creek Watershed, and up to $800,000 in BCWMC Closed Project Account funds.

 Clean Water Grant Funding of $250,000 from the MN Board of Water and Soil Resources was awarded in late 2020.
 A $74,000 Hennepin County Opportunity Grant was awarded in 2021.